 As a teacher, facilitating group work is an essential part of your job.
 Understanding effective classroom management strategies can help you manage group dynamics better.
 Group work not only helps develop important skills such as communication and teamwork but also provides a valuable learning experience for students.
 However, group work can present challenges, such as social loafing.
 Social loafing in the context of in schools and provide advice for teachers to combat it.

-the theoretical implications and practical steps teachers can take to keep everyone accountable in group work.
+The theoretical implications and practical steps teachers can take to keep everyone accountable in group work.

 Who Discovered Social Loafing and When?